-Many professionals have asked: “Can I get both LTE and TETRA technology in one handset?” or similar questions.
+Many professionals have asked: “Can I get both 4G/5G and TETRA technology in one handset?” or similar questions.

 The answer is yes, you can!
 Take Tactilon Dabat, for example.
-It is the world’s first dual mode 4G and TETRA phone in one device.
-You can use it as a smartphone for mobile applications and special public safety apps, and as a TETRA radio for critical communications.
+It is the world’s first dual mode smartphone and TETRA radio in one device.
+You can use it for mobile applications and special public safety apps, and as a TETRA radio for critical communications.
 You no longer need to carry or charge two devices with two different sets of accessories.

 Tactilon Dabat is a hybrid device, designed for professionals, and it delivers all five features that are important to professionals: ease of use, excellent voice, external PTT, long battery life and ruggedness.